 There ain’t nothing as authentic as your memories.
 We are looking for authentic matoke which has to be cooked properly (a la memory) and added to the right sauce.
 It’s comforting that the hotel is flanked by armed guards but talk on the TV of the Sudanese seeing the interventions of the LRA as an act of war is not so comforting.
 This will be a week of searching for authenticity and it might end in tears.

 The search for authenticity continues.
 Distances walked from home to school once seemed huge and never ending; when older they’re seen / they see us as short as from here to the next corner.
 The memory has been shrunk wrapped so that the journey is now no more than couple of blocks.
-Likewise, the house which at once seemed so large with innumerable rooms and possibilities is now more than a small /modest shack in a compound with its crumbling walls and washed public spaces in which children play with meagre resources but ample imagination.
+Likewise, the house which at once seemed so large with innumerable rooms and possibilities is now no more than a modest shack in a compound with its crumbling walls and washed public spaces in which children play with meagre resources but ample imagination.

-Have spent many hours wandering in and out of I remembers and walking down memory lanes, putting bits of memory together.
+We have spent many hours wandering in and out of I remembers and walking down memory lanes, putting bits of memory together.
 Confusion sets in once in a while when I remember those trees turns into those trees remember me and I’m left wondering whether spaces and places miss and yearn for us as much as we miss and yearn for them.
 Ironically, the search for authenticity when it gets close, results in a temporary emotional choking up, a temporary amnesia which means we forget more or less everything about that memory and the drive to authenticity that that memory induced.

-Capturing memory has been like trying to step into the same stretch of river twice – the river keeps flowing, nothing stays the same despite the appearance of the river bank, undergrowth and other assorted peripherania.
+Capturing memory has been like trying to step into the same stretch of river twice.
+The river keeps flowing, nothing stays the same despite the appearance of the river bank, undergrowth and other assorted peripherania.